 “The company should establish procedures to ensure the ship is maintained in conformity with the provisions of the relevant rules and regulations,” the Coast Guard said.

-“The vessel’s crew was unable to provide SMS procedures upon request and were unfamiliar with the vessel’s Safety Management System.
-Based on this and the technical and operational nature of the deficiencies … provide objective evidence of a serious failure of implementation of the ISM code.”
+This and the “technical and operational nature of the deficiencies … provide objective evidence of a serious failure of implementation of the ISM Code”.

-The Marshall Islands-flagged ship is classed by ABS, although the alleged deficiencies were not class related.
+The Marshall Islands-flagged ship is classed by ABS, although the alleged deficiencies were not class-related.

-Houston-based Hydra did not immediately respond to a call and email seeking comment.
+Houston-based Hydra did not immediately respond to a phone call and email seeking comment.
 The duration of the detention is not known.

 Read the full detention report here.